 - Increased respiratory rate and effort

 Regrettably, there is no cure for hypertrophic cardiomyopathy in cats, as the damage done to the heart muscle's structure is irreversible.
 However, addressing the primary condition may alleviate the symptoms in some cases where the heart disease is secondary to another treatable condition such as hyperthyroidism.

 To reduce the risk of congestive heart failure in cats, your veterinarian may prescribe various medications that can help to relax the heart muscle, slow down the heart rate, and decrease the heart's workload.
 Diuretics may also be prescribed to reduce fluid overload.
 Along with medications, your vet may recommend other forms of treatment like a low-sodium diet, oxygen therapy, taurine supplements, or surgical procedures to remove excess fluid buildup from the chest cavity or abdomen.

 Is heart disease painful for cats?

-Some cats with heart disease may develop a painful and paralyzing condition called saddle thrombus.
-This condition is caused when a blood clot develops in the heart and moves out of the aorta and begins blocking blood flow to your cat's hind legs.
-If your notice a sudden onset of hind leg paralysis in your cat, contact your vet or seek emergency care immediately.
+If your cat suffers from heart disease, they may be at risk of a debilitating condition called saddle thrombus.
+Essentially, this occurs when a blood clot forms in the heart and travels to the aorta, obstructing blood flow to the hind legs.
+If your cat suddenly experiences paralysis in their hind legs, it's crucial to contact your vet or seek emergency care right away.